DANNYDEE93/Deployment-5.1/README.md

 **1 Internet Gateway*

-**1 Security Group (with ports: 22 for SSHing, 8080 for Jenkins main server, and 8000 for )*
+**1 Security Group (with ports: 22 for SSHing, 8080 for Jenkins main server, and 8000 for Gunicorn production web server)*

 _____________________________________________________________________